What Is Genuine Savings?

 If a lender has to make a claim on a mortgage insurance policy as a result of a customer not paying their loan, then the mortgage insurer will audit the original approval.

 If they see that the lender didn’t have evidence of exactly 5% or more in genuine savings when they approved your loan, then they won’t pay the insurance claim!
-For this reason, lenders don’t make exceptions to their genuine savings policies.

 You can find out how the banks will view your situation by using our genuine savings calculator.